Melita Honey Farm, Tasmania

 6 May 2010

-The last seven days were very happy: it was my holiday in Tasmania (again!).
-It seems to have become a tradition that I can’t miss the Honey Farm shop every time I am in Tassie.
+The past seven days have been very happy: it was my holiday in Tasmania (again!).
+It seems to have become a custom that I can’t miss the Honey Farm shop every time I am in Tassie.
 Here are some new photos:

 1 December 2010